-If you have a PRSA you can take your retirement lump sum and leave the balance in your PRSA as a vested PRSA until age 75.
-Depending on your circumstances at the time you take your retirement lump sum you may have to keep up to €63,500 in your vested PRSA - this is called your restricted fund.
-You will not be able to take any withdrawals on the fund below the restricted fund.
-You will not have to keep a restricted fund if you meet one of the following conditions:
+If you have a PRSA, you can take your retirement lump sum and leave the rest in your PRSA as a vested PRSA until age 75.
+Depending on your circumstances at the time you take your retirement lump sum, you may have to keep up to €63,500 in your vested PRSA - this is called your restricted fund.
+You will not be able to take any withdrawals on the fund if it is below this level.
+You will not have to keep a restricted fund if you meet one of the following conditions.

-- You receive a guaranteed pension income for life of €12,700 a year; or - You have invested €63,500 in an AMRF; or - You have €63,500 in a separate vested PRSA along with any amount you have invested in an AMRF; or - You have used at least €63,500 to buy a pension for life;
+- You receive a guaranteed pension income for life of €12,700 a year. - You have invested €63,500 in an AMRF. - You have €63,500 in a separate vested PRSA along with any amount you have invested in an AMRF. - You have used at least €63,500 to buy a pension for life.